Wotton Pool Ltd. will be running a (36 hour) lifeguarding course in late March into April.

 If you are interested, please get in touch

-The course will take place in April 2025, with the assessment at the end of the course.
+The course will take place in late March - early April 2026, with the assessment at the end of the course.
 The course will include operational training for the procedures at Wotton Pool.
-It will be split between practical sessions and classroom training over computer conferencing.
+It will be split between practical sessions and classroom training.
 The assessment will take place at the end of the course.
-The planned dates in the school Easter holidays are Monday 14 to Thursday 17 April and Tuesday and Wednesday 22 & 23 April.
+The dates are planned to coincide with the school Easter holidays.

 You must have done 36 hours of accredited training.
 100% attendance is required in order to take the examination.
 This will be a combination of theory and practical sessions.